 A kill switch severs your internet connection in the event your VPN connection drops.
 This keeps your IP address hidden even if the VPN isn’t active.

-We couldn't find the setting to turn off the kill switch but it passed our kill switch test, so we're not too concerned.
+We couldn't find the setting to turn off the kill switch, but it passed our kill switch test, so we're not too concerned.

 Split tunneling

-There are several features that are useful in any VPN.
 Total VPN offers split tunneling, but only on Android as far as we could tell.

 Split tunneling routes traffic through multiple VPN servers or no server at all, depending on what you choose.
 You would need split tunneling when you log in to your mobile banking app, for example.